When we say that camper health and safety is our top priority at Hockey Opportunity Camp, we really mean it.

-After check-in, campers are screened for medical conditions, such as head lice, gastrointestinal illness and influenza.
+After check-in, campers are screened for medical conditions, such as head lice, gastrointestinal illness, influenza and COVID-19.

 In the event that your child shows symptoms of any of these conditions prior to camp (ie. up to 72 hours), please ensure they are assessed and treated ahead of time.